Principal Investigator is a university employee who has a Full-Time position that includes:

 in the project activity.
 If a training activity involves additional field trips,

-the costs of transportation of participants may be allowable.
+the transportation costs of participants may be allowable.

-NOTE: Field trips for recreational purpose are not permitted.
+NOTE: Field trips for recreational purposes are not permitted.

-Subsistence -The cost of housing and meal expenses necessary for the individual to participate
+Subsistence -Housing and meal expenses necessary for the individual to participate in the project

-in the project are generally allowed, provided these costs are reasonable and limited
+are generally allowed, provided these costs are reasonable and limited to the days

-to the days of attendance.
-Although participants who live in the local area are not
+of attendance.
+Although participants who live in the local area are not entitled to

-entitled to subsistence payments or per diem, they may participate in meals and refreshments
+subsistence payments or per diem, they may participate in meals and refreshments provided

-NOTES: BE MINDFUL not to duplicate support for individuals covered by other federal
+NOTES: Do not duplicate support for individuals covered by other federal funding sources.

-While employees are not normally considered participants, they may receive conference
+While employees are not normally considered participants may receive conference meals

 Fees - Costs directly associated with attending conferences, symposia, or training projects.

-Other Cost - Certain other costs may also be allowable if consistent with university
+Other Costs - Certain other costs may also be allowable if consistent with university

-policy and practice, and specified in the proposal approved by sponsor upon review.
+policy and practice and specified in the proposal approved by the sponsor upon review.

-Example: training materials or laboratory supplies where approved by the sponsor.
+Example: training materials or laboratory supplies were approved by the sponsor.

-Costs that does not fall under Participant Support Cost (PSC):
+Costs that do not fall under Participant Support Cost (PSC):

 - Guest speaker or lecturer fees.